The Frances Payne Bolton School of Nursing gives you a choice of different MSN majors, plus specialties.

 Although the MSN program itself requires a minimum of 36 credit hours to graduate, the majors require an average of 40 credit hours, usually completed between 18 and 24 months.
 The nurse anesthesia program requires 30 months of study.

 You'll also need at least 600 clinical hours for most MSN majors; the anesthesia and midwifery programs require more.
 The specialties also add clinical hours to the programs.
-If you have any questions, our admissions advisors are available to help you understand the options within your areas of interest.
+If you have any questions, contact the Office of Admissions to help you understand the options within your areas of interest.